.htaccess: 7 Useful Ingredients (Plus Bonus)

 RewriteEngine on RewriteCond %{HTTP_HOST} ^www.example.com [NC] RewriteRule ^(.*)$ https://example.com/$1 [L,R=301]

-This is not a short description of a single directive you could use in your .htaccess file, but rather a snippet that’s for immediate use when it comes to that “canonical domain name with or without www” question.
+This is not a short description of a single directive you could use in your .htaccess file, but rather a snippet that’s for immediate use when it comes to the “domain name with or without www” question.
 The above snippet rewrites URLs starting with “www.example.com” to “example.com”, and it’s easily changed so that it does so vice-versa.
-Although some claim that “www. is deprecated” (I tend to support that) and search engines like Google already allow you to specify the preferred domain spelling, that’s still a “matter of taste” that can be wired as shown anyway.
+Although some claim that “www. is deprecated” (I second that) and search engines like Google already allow you to specify the preferred domain spelling, that’s still a matter of taste that can be enforced as shown.

-Some additional useful .htaccess related articles and tutorials on top.
-In alphabetical order.
+I like to put some useful .htaccess articles and tutorials on top.
+In alphabetical order:

-- Apache HTTP Server Project: Apache Tutorial: .htaccess Files;
+- Apache HTTP Server Project: Apache HTTP Server Tutorial: .htaccess Files;

 - Bently: More .htaccess Tips and Tricks;